 - Avoid an acidic oral environment: Swish with alkaline water after eating (i.e., water with magnesium powder [see above], green powder or bicarbonate; see easy recipe below).
 Add a pinch of calcium powder to help the formation of hydroxyapatite in the saliva.
 Eat ripe, sweet fruits instead of acidic fruits!
 If you eat sour or unripe (acidic) fruits, do not do so over a whole day.
 Also, avoid acidic foods by minimizing vinegar-based foods, unripe citrus fruits and soda.
 Also, find out if your usual drinking water is slightly acidic.
 This could be the main reason for demineralization.
 Use a straw for fruit juices.

 - Avoid mechanical enamel abrasion: Use only non-abrasive toothpaste.
 The market for fluoride-free and natural toothpastes is huge.
 However, most natural toothpastes that are widely distributed contain ingredients that prevent remineralization or lack important ingredients for speeding up remineralization.
 Most natural toothpastes contain aggressively abrasive components, such as charcoal, bentonite clay, silica and baking soda.
 Avoid them, as they take small layers of enamel off the teeth.
 Do not brush too often, and use the softest toothbrush you can get; use an ultra-soft brush (most ultra-soft toothbrushes from supermarkets are still too hard), or use a (vegan) sea sponge as often as needed.
 A wet cotton swab (with or without) colloidal silver can help you clean areas near the gum line.
-Also, do not brush immediately after meals that include.
+Also, do not brush immediately after meals that include fruits or other acidic ingredients.

 - Avoid glyercol: Glycerol is a widespread ingredient in toothpastes, including natural ones.
 However, avoiding it is a good idea, as glycerol is believed to slow down mineral uptake into the enamel.
 The accuracy of this belief is not established.